 9. Email marketing

 Email marketing is a great way to keep in touch with your existing customers.
 It’s one of the best ways you stay in a customer’s context.
 Here are some of our best tips:

 Last but not least.
-Customer Service is your most important way to get more business.
-Whether your business depends on recurring customers or new customers coming in the door, one of the best
+Customer service is your most important way to get more business, whether your business depends on recurring customers or new customers coming in the door.

-- Even if you yourself are not the most personable or can provide the best customer experience, you can surround yourself with people that are.
-Your front office staff, your billing people…
+- Even if you’re not the most personable or can provide the best customer experience, you can surround yourself with people that are: your front office staff, your billing people, and more.

 - Automation is great but it can’t beat a personal touch.